-High frequency GPR antennas (1000 MHz or greater) are most commonly used for scanning concrete structures to detect the location of embedded structural elements (rebar, post-tensioned cables, beams) and embedded utilities (primarily electrical lines, telecom/security cabling).
+High-frequency GPR antennas (1000 MHz or greater) are commonly used for scanning concrete structures to detect the location of embedded structural elements (rebar, post-tensioned cables, beams) and embedded utilities (primarily electrical lines, telecom/security cabling).
 Maximum penetration depth in concrete is generally in the 12-16” range (30-40 cm) for the 1000 MHz system.
-If slabs are greater than 16”, scanning from both sides may be necessary or a lower frequency can be utilized.
+If slabs are greater than 16”, scanning from both sides may be necessary or a lower frequency technology may be used.

 Cutting and coring applications (safety, object avoidance)

 Detecting defects in concrete structures (delamination, cracks, voids, spalling)

 Medium-frequency GPR antennas (500-250 MHz) generally reach a penetration depth of 40cm-3m.
 Units within this range are commonly used for subsurface mapping and utility locating.
 These systems provide the optimal balance between depth of penetration and resolution.
 Resolution refers to how close interfaces can be to one another and still be identified as separate interfaces.

 Applications for Medium-frequency GPR include: